About the speaker

-Dr. Ilan Berman is Vice President of the American Foreign Policy Council in Washington, DC.
-His new book is Iran’s Deadly Ambition: The Islamic Republic’s Quest for Global Power, published by Encounter Books.
+Dr. Ilan Berman is Senior Vice President of the American Foreign Policy Council in Washington, DC.
 An expert on regional security in the Middle East, Central Asia, and the Russian Federation, he has consulted for both the U.S. Central Intelligence Agency and the U.S. Department of Defense, and provided assistance on foreign policy and national security issues to a range of governmental agencies and congressional offices.
 He has been called one of America’s “leading experts on the Middle East and Iran” by CNN.

 Robert R. Reilly: